SenpaiZero/Pixel-Abyss/README.md

 About The Project
 </h2>
 HI!
 My Name is Ygi Martin B. Santos, Im 18 years old student who is currently learning game development.
-I Made this game within 1 month and this is my first complete game.
+I Made this game within 3 months and this is my first complete game.

 I made this game for my school project for android platform and to learn new techniques about cleaner codes, Global Variables, Saving Data, Shaders, Pixel Arts and Complicated Logics.